Compression of Currents and Varifolds: Nystrom approximation in RKHS

-The larger the lengthscale, the faster the eigendecay and therefore the better the approximation for small $m$.
-For kernels with smaller lengthscales and therefore slower eigendecay, a higher $m$ will be required to make the average error smaller.
+Therefore, the larger the length-scale, the faster the eigenvalue decay and the better the Nystrom approximation for small $m$.
+For kernels with smaller length-scales and therefore slower eigenvalue decay, a higher $m$ will be required to make the average error smaller.

 While sampling from the $m$-DPP gives a convergence bound, sampling naively from this distribution is computationally intractable for large $n$ and moderate $m$.
-While there exists more sophisticated algorithms for sampling exactly from such distributions, they require computing an eigen-decomposition of the kernel matrix with cost $\mathcal{O}(n^{3})$ which is also computationally infeasible.
-One way to overcome this issue while retaining the theoretical guarantees, is via MCMC sampling to sample from a $k$-DPP.
+While there exist more sophisticated algorithms for sampling exactly from such distributions, they require computing an eigen-decomposition of the kernel matrix with cost $\mathcal{O}(n^{3})$, which is also computationally infeasible.
+One way to overcome this issue while retaining the theoretical guarantees is via MCMC sampling to sample from an $m$-DPP.
 The sampling scheme is given in \cref{MCMKDPP}.